YoannLetacq/graphql-hosting/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue in the repository.

+## Authors
+This project was made by Yoann "YoannLetacq" Letacq.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).